Revised Version of Tick-Tock

 "No, but everyone else here is insane, so people must think I am too."
 Samantha didn't seem too upset with this revelation, more resigned than anything.

 "You are here because you claim to see things that other people don't, and that is concerning.
 So we want to help you get a better grasp on reality so you can live a happier life."
 Dr. Connors was not sure if Samantha actually understood what she was trying to tell her because Samantha didn't respond.
-Holding in a another sigh, and checking the clock again, Dr. Conners tried once again to engage Samantha in a conversation.
-Tick-tock.
-Twenty minutes.
+Holding in another sigh, and checking the clock again, Dr. Connors tried once again to engage Samantha in a conversation.

-Dr. Connor went home and spent the day exactly as she had planned to, on the couch eating junk food and crying over sad movies.
-She was even more irritated than she was yesterday when she woke up the same phone call from her mother, still gushing about her sister.
-She's not proud of it, but she hung up in the middle of one her mother's frequent rhapsodies, but she'll just have call and apologize to her mother later.
-This phone call, of course, resulted in Dr. Connors running late yet again.
+She is startled awake, for the second day in a row, by her mother's ringtone.
+Dr. Connors paused for a moment, disoriented.
+Apparently, she had fallen asleep on the couch last night and she was even more irritated than she was yesterday when she answered the phone and her mother's voice rang out, still gushing about her sister.
+Dr. Connors let her mother rave for a while before she noticed the time.
+She's not proud of it, but she hung up in the middle of one her mother's sentences, but she'll just have call and apologize to her mother later.
+This phone call, of course, has resulted in Dr. Connors running late yet again.